openstack-archive/fuel-docs/pages/terminology/p/plug-in-term.rst

 `Fuel Plugins SDK <https://wiki.openstack.org/wiki/Fuel/Plugins>`_.

 Note, that Mirantis provides
-Fuel Plugins Certification -
+Fuel Plugins Validation -
 a set of technical and business processes that Mirantis uses to verify Fuel plugins built by vendors, allowing customer choice of plugins to lead to a predictable outcome.
-That means, Mirantis Certification ensures the quality of developed solution.
+That means, Mirantis Validation ensures the quality of developed solution.

-In terms of Certification, Fuel plugins fall into two categories:
+In terms of Validation, Fuel plugins fall into two categories:

-* *Certified* -  thoroughly reviewed, tested and supported by Mirantis.
+* *Validated* -  thoroughly reviewed, tested and supported by Mirantis.

-* *Non-Certified* - reviewed, tested in terms of code and installation procedure, but not supported by Mirantis.
+* *Non-Validated* - reviewed, tested in terms of code and installation procedure, but not supported by Mirantis.

-See the certification requirements at
+See the validation requirements at
-`Fuel Plugin Certification <https://www.mirantis.com/partners/become-mirantis-technology-partner/fuel-plugin-development/fuel-plugin-certification/>`_ page.
+`Fuel Plugin Validation <https://www.mirantis.com/partners/become-mirantis-technology-partner/fuel-plugin-development/fuel-plugin-certification/>`_ page.